kp1129/ecommerce-webapp/README.md

 The frontend is built in React, and bootstrapped with create-react-app.

+The data layer is implemented with React's Context API using a reducer pattern.

 Styling is plain CSS and Material UI.

 Authentication is implemented with Firebase.